ddd-mtl/time-indexing/README.md

 ## Design

-A time-index starts with a user defined anchor (called the 'root anchor'), and has a granularity of an hour.
+A time-index starts with a user-defined anchor (called the "root anchor"), and has a granularity of an hour.
-This means a user can define multiple time-indexes to store items in seperate time hiearachies.
+This means a user can define multiple time-indexes to store items in separate time hierarchies.

-To index an item the user has to call the function:
+To index an item, the user has to call the function:
 ```
 index_item(
     root_tp: TypedPath,